 This focus on Hindu rituals in the subcontinent would eventually lead him to continue nonviolent protests in support of Indian independence demonstrations.

-In 1886, he moved to Hisar, where his father had been relocated, and began practising law.
+In 1886, he moved to Hisar, where his father had been relocated, and began practicing law.
 He and Babu Churamani were founding members of the Hisar Bar Council.

 He had a strong desire to serve his country since childhood, and he took a vow to free it from foreign rule in 1886 when he established the Hisar district branch of the Indian National Congress.